devilry/devilry-django/docs/core.models.rst

 RelatedStudent --- Student on a period
 #########################################################

-A RelatedStudent is a students *related* to a period.
+A RelatedStudent is a student *related* to a :class:`devilry.apps.core.models.Period`.

 .. autoclass:: devilry.apps.core.models.RelatedStudent

 RelatedExaminer --- Examiner on a period
 #########################################################

-A RelatedExaminer is a students *related* to a period.
+A RelatedExaminer is an examiner *related* to a :class:`devilry.apps.core.models.Period`.

 .. autoclass:: devilry.apps.core.models.RelatedExaminer